-When we decided to go the Mitad del Mundo it was with a bit of apprehension because we knew that just the village itself (that isn’t really located on the equatorial line), would probably be disappointing.
-So we also aimed for the Pululahua volcano.
+When we decided to go to the Mitad del Mundo, we had a bit of apprehension because we knew that just the village itself (that isn’t really located on the equatorial line), would probably be disappointing.
+Therefore, we also planned to go to Pululahua volcano.
 And off we went!

-As we went for a stroll looking for a bus to take us to the Pululahua we stumbled upon a small market quite by accident.
-So we took a walk round (found a gorgeous pair of earrings!) and at the other end of it there was what looked like an abandoned funfair.
-It looked kind of creepy I must say.
+As we went for a stroll looking for a bus to take us to Pululahua, we stumbled upon a small market quite by accident.
+We took a walk round (found a gorgeous pair of earrings!) and at the other end of it, there was what looked like an abandoned funfair.
+It looked kind of creepy, I must say.

 We then jumped on a bus to the Pululahua volcano.
 The bus dropped us off on the side of the main road.
-From there there is a road on the right hand side, going up to the “Mirador”.
-As we walked up the road we saw a path on the left hand side with an old sign saying “Refugio”.
-An old man walked up it, so we caught him up to ask him where it was going.
+From here, there is a road on the right-hand side, going up to the “Mirador”.
+As we walked up the road, we saw a path on the left-hand side with an old sign saying “Refugio”.
+An old man was walking towards it, so we caught him up to ask him where it was going.
 It turned out it was a short cut to the viewpoint of the Pululahua crater.
-So we followed him up as he told us about his career in mountain hiking.
-On the way up we met Ramiro and his horses.
-Ramiro offers horse rides down to the crater, of about 2 ½ hours, for $10 / hour with guide.
-We didn’t go for that option as we had decided to hike down and back up for a little exercise).
-We finally arrived to the entrance of the Pululahua Park.
-There, a man asked us to note down our names, ages and nationalities (I imagine for security reasons).
-We didn’t pay for entrance – as far as I understand there is another entrance on the western side of the park where you have to pay $3 for the entrance.
+We followed him up as he told us about his career in mountain hiking.
+On the way up, we met Ramiro and his horses.
+Ramiro offers horse rides down to the crater: about 2 ½ hours, $10 / hour with guide.
+We didn’t go for that option as we had decided to hike down and back up for a little exercise.
+We finally arrived at the entrance of the Pululahua Park.
+There, a man asked us to note down our names, ages, and nationalities (I imagine for security reasons).
+We didn’t pay for entrance – as far as I understand there is another entrance on the western side of the park where you have to pay a $3 entrance fee.

 We walked back down to the bus that would drop us off in front of the village Mitad del Mundo.
 We decided we would go into the village to visit a little.
 We first went to the Quito museum.
-Well waouh!
-In the first room there is a model of Quito’s Old Town.
+Well, wow!
+In the first room, there is a model of Quito’s Old Town.
 The size of it is impressive and the details are amazing.
 There are some explanations about the town and then we see Quito at night.
 The sun goes down and the houses and monuments start lighting up.
 It was a very enjoyable experience.
-The second room exposes maps of Quito through time, Ecuadorian legends, etc… Well worth a visit!
+The second room exposes maps of Quito through time, Ecuadorian legends, etc. Well worth a visit!

 After that we strolled up towards the monument of the “Mitad del Mundo”.
 It was fun crossing the equatorial line, but I must say that the monument isn’t that amazing.
 We walked around the village that was nicely built and decorated.
-There are many gift shops, places to eat… I was quite astonished because the town in which the village is located isn’t very nice (as in architecturally and decorations…), but a lot of thought was put into the village itself.
+There are many gift shops, restaurants, cafes… I was quite astonished because the town in which the village is located isn’t very nice (in terms of architecture and decorations), but a lot of thought was put into the village itself.

-Before we left we wanted to go back to the little market we had discovered in the morning, to get those earrings and some fruit juice.
-We ended up buying fruits in a cup with some sort of sweet thick creamy thing over it (see pic).
+Before we left, we wanted to go back to the little market we had discovered in the morning, to get those earrings and some fruit juice.
+We ended up buying fruits in a cup with some sort of sweet thick creamy thing over it.
 It was delicious although very very sweet so we couldn’t actually finish it all!
-We went through the market a second time and bought the earrings.
+Then, we bought the earrings.
 As we arrived at the other end, there was a band playing and… the funfair was on!
-So it was not abandoned, it just looked a bit creepy when there was no activity.
-People and especially little kids were really enjoying being out and having fun together.
+So, it was not abandoned, it just looked a bit creepy when there was no activity.
+People, and especially little kids, were really enjoying being out and having fun together.